brownt47/R-For-Data-Science-Solutions/Chapter 3.6.1 Solutions.md

 ![image](/images/Exercise3.6.1.1.png)

-### Exercise 3: What does '''R show.legend = FALSE''' do?
+### Exercise 3: What does `R show.legend = FALSE` do?
 What happens if you remove it?
 Why do you think I used it earlier in the chapter?

-The option of 'show.legend = FALSE' will tell the geom to not show the legend next to the plot.
-If you remove the line (or set it to TRUE) then it will show the legend so that the viewer can see which line and color correspondes to which *drv* type
+The option of `show.legend = FALSE` will tell the geom to not show the legend next to the plot.
+If you remove the line (or set it to `TRUE`) then it will show the legend so that the viewer can see which line and color correspondes to which *drv* type

 I assume the author wanted to remove the legend so the three example code and their graphs could appear as similar as possible.